nathakusuma/conference-backend/README.md

 ---

 ## **⭐** Minimum Viable Product (MVP)

-As we have mentioned earlier, we need technology that can support Conference in the future.
-Please consider these features below:

 - New user can register account to the system ✔️
 - User can login to the system ✔️